chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 ## passwordPolicy.json

-This file is edited through the UI, but it can be changed manually.
-Configures rules around password requirements.
+Used for configuring rules around password requirements.
+You can edit this file through the UI, or using an editor of your choice.

 ```
 apigateway/conf/passwordPolicy.json